OffchainLabs/nitro/docs/inside-arbitrum-nitro/inside_arbitrum_nitro.md

 ![img](https://lh4.googleusercontent.com/kAZY9H73dqcHvboFDby9nrtbYZrbsHCYtE5X9NIZQsvcz58vV0WUWUq1xsYKzYWQSc1nPZ8W86LLX0lD3y-ctEaG2ISa2Wpz2pYxTzW09P1UvqSDuoqkHlGDYLLMTzLqX4rlP8Ca)

-RBlocks 93 and 95 are siblings (they both have 92 as predecessor).
+assertions 93 and 95 are siblings (they both have 92 as predecessor).
 Alice is staked on 93 and Bob is staked on 95.

-At this point we know that Alice and Bob disagree about the correctness of RBlock 93, with Alice committed to 93 being correct and Bob committed to 93 being incorrect.
-(Bob is staked on 95, and 95 implicitly claims that 92 is the last correct RBlock before it, which implies that 93 must be incorrect.)
+At this point we know that Alice and Bob disagree about the correctness of assertion 93, with Alice committed to 93 being correct and Bob committed to 93 being incorrect.
+(Bob is staked on 95, and 95 implicitly claims that 92 is the last correct assertion before it, which implies that 93 must be incorrect.)

-Whenever two stakers are staked on sibling RBlocks, and neither of those stakers is already in a challenge, anyone can start a challenge between the two.
+Whenever two stakers are staked on sibling assertions, and neither of those stakers is already in a challenge, anyone can start a challenge between the two.
 The rollup protocol will record the challenge and referee it, eventually declaring a winner and confiscating the loser’s stake.
 The loser will be removed as a staker.

 The challenge is a game in which Alice and Bob alternate moves, with an Ethereum contract as the referee.
 Alice, the defender, moves first.